Depression is not a death sentence. It is not a promise of a sad life. Best of all, depression is not permanent.

 - “You’ve always been an expert at [blah blah blah], how did you even know to do something like that?”

-- “I know this is a crazy year, but what’s your favorite thing that happened in 2020?”
+- “I know that was an interesting year, but what’s your favorite thing that happened in 2020?”

 - “What’s one childhood memory that no matter what always made you smile?”